Artificial Intelligence

 But let’s not lose faith, America!
 We are still exceptional at this.
 While the 2025 AI Index Report from Stanford acknowledges that China is closing the performance and quality gap – and leads in AI publications and patents – it says that the United States “still leads in producing top AI models” producing “40 notable AI models, compared to China’s 15 and Europe’s three.”

-… and, never fear, there is still a MASSIVE amount of money flowing into the development of American-based AI.
+… and never fear, there is a MASSIVE amount of money flowing into the development of American-based AI.
 In October 2024, OpenAI, the AI research organization that created ChatGPT, announced they had raised $6.6 billion, then the largest venture-capital raise of all time.
 That sounds like a lot of dough, but it’s even crazier when you hear that the investors knew full well that OpenAI was expected to lose $44 billion over the following five years.

 Together, Alphabet, Amazon, Meta Platforms, and Microsoft invested $230 billion in AI technologies in 2024.
 In 2025, Amazon, Google, Meta, and Microsoft are expected to spend $320 billion on infrastructure costs alone.
 Not only are these companies building $100 billion+ data centers, but they are also spending outrageously on talent.
-Meta has publicly said it is willing to pay 100-million-dollar signing bonuses to AI researchers (just to be clear, that’s per person!).

 These gigantic investments obviously signal a bullish outlook on AI’s capabilities.
 Dario Amodei, the CEO of Anthropic – an AI public benefit startup founded by two former employees of OpenAI – is convinced that “powerful AI” will exceed human intelligence by 2026.
 The AI Futures Project – a team led by Daniel Kokotajlo, a former OpenAI researcher – predicts “the impact of superhuman AI over the next decade will be enormous, exceeding that of the Industrial Revolution.”